Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 Therapy Frequency and What to Expect

-Timeframe note (not a guarantee): Many clients notice early shifts (like reduced mental “spin” or improved sleep) within the first 4–8 sessions, with deeper pattern change developing over months, depending on complexity and consistency.
+Timeframe note (not a guarantee): many clients notice early shifts, like less mental spin or better sleep, within the first 8 sessions, with deeper pattern change developing over months depending on complexity and consistency.

 You're likely a strong match if:

-You spend 30+ minutes/day in rumination, replaying conversations, or decision loop
+You spend 30+ minutes/day in rumination, replaying conversations, or decision loops

 You avoid tasks because they must be done "perfectly" or you fear disappointment

-You routinely say yes, then feel resentment + guilt, and over-explain boundaries
+You routinely say yes, then feel resentment and guilt, and over-explain boundaries

 You've tried coping-skills therapy and want pattern-level, depth work